Frequently Asked Questions

 Applicants with coursework from a college or university outside the United States should submit a credential evaluation from World Education Services (WES) to NDSU.
 Evaluations from this service will allow NDSU to better understand the education system in which you studied, which benefits your application and transfer credit review processes.
 This evaluation report will satisfy official academic record requirements for the international application process.

 Any coursework taken at a U.S. college or university does not require external evaluation.
-Official U.S. transcripts should be sent directly by the U.S. Registration Office to the NDSU Office of Admission for evaluation.
+Official transcripts should be sent directly to the NDSU Office of Admission by your institution’s Registrar’s Office.
 See transfer admission requirements for more details.